redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 Change `cluster_type` to `cluster_type: bm`

-Set `worker_node_count` it must be correct, we set it to `2` in our case.
-However, if you desire to limit the number of worker nodes from your scale lab allocation.
-Set it to `0` if you want a 3 node compact cluster.
+Set `worker_node_count` it must be correct, in this guide it is set to `2`.
+However, if you desire to limit the number of worker nodes.
+Set it to `0`, if you want a 3 node compact cluster.

-Set `sno_node_count` it must be correct, we set it to `0` in our case.
+Set `sno_node_count` it must be correct, in this guide it is set it to `0`.

 Change `ocp_release_image` to the desired image if the default (4.13.1) is not the desired version.
 If you change `ocp_release_image` to a different major version (Ex `4.14`), then change `openshift_version` accordingly.